 If you’re planning to build a portable tiny house, you may need to factor in how much a trailer for a tiny house is going to cost.
 The average cost of a new or custom-made tiny house trailer may range from about $4,500 – $9,000 plus shipping or delivery fees.

 If you can’t downsize your life and all of your things to fit your new lifestyle and home, you may have to rent a storage unit to hold it all.

-Tiny houses are not guaranteed to appreciate in value the way a regular home will.
-In fact, tiny homes can actually depreciate in value, especially if it is customized to your wants and needs.
-Tiny homes also fall into a very niche market, so it may be harder to sell your home.
+Tiny houses are not guaranteed to appreciate the way a regular home will.
+In fact, tiny homes can actually depreciate, especially if it’s customized to your wants and needs.
+Tiny homes, like other examples of alternative housing, also fall into a very niche market, so it may be harder to sell your home.